Why would you need a guide for hiring a web developer? Why would you need to hire a web developer in the first place?

-Another choice to hire web developer is to hire a generalist who can do everything, a so-called full-stack developer.
-These are jacks of all trades who are able to build complete websites from scratch including design, implementation and coding.
+Another choice to hire a web developer is to hire a generalist who can do everything, a so-called full-stack developer.
+These are jacks of all trades who are able to build complete websites from scratch including design, implementation, and coding.
 While their knowledge is not always as deep in every field as that of the specialists, they are still able to produce the results you want.

 While full-stack developers can be more expensive, they require less coordination.
 Consequently, it can speed up the process and save you money.

-Freelance vs Full-time
+Freelance vs Full-Time

 Finally, when looking for a web developer, the question is whether to work with a freelancer or hire somebody full time.
 This depends on the details of your project.